FAQ

 Is this sourdough gluten free?

-The flours that I use are not gluten free however the fermentation process in which I prepare my sourdough breads breaks down the gluten.
+The flours that I use are NOT gluten free however the fermentation process in which I prepare my sourdough breads breaks down the gluten.
 It basically “pre-digests” the gluten and allows the nutrition to be more available.
 Please do your own research to see if this is something your body can handle.
 I have many customers, including myself, that are gluten sensitive and can enjoy these breads without complications.
 If you have been gluten free, I would suggest eating in moderation to not overload your body.
 If you have Celiac, you should NOT eat this.

 Can you tell me about the sugars you use?